01 of 08

 Step 4: Tie Second Row of Knots

 Next, pick up the left string from one set of strings and tie it to the right string from the set right next to it.
-(Remember that measurement you got at the beginning by subtracting 1 from the height of the pot and dividing by 2?
+(Revisit measurement you got in Step 2 by subtracting one from the height of the pot and dividing by two?
 This is roughly how far apart this row of knots should be from your first row of knots.)
-Repeat this step for the remaining 3 sets of strings.Continue to 5 of 8 below.
+Repeat this step for the remaining three sets of strings.Continue to 5 of 8 below.

 05 of 08